-- 2. Consider near term and future electric vehicle charging stations and renewable energy generation development during the analysis and design. - 3.
-Consider opportunities for integrating parking structures into multi-use developments with pedestrian-oriented uses located on the ground floor and parking on upper levels; ensure ATFP guidelines are fully addressed. - 4.
+- 1. Parking structures are encouraged in land-constrained locations when economically feasible. - 2.
+Consider near term and future electric vehicle charging stations and renewable energy generation development during the analysis and design. - 3.
+Consider opportunities for integrating parking structures into multi-use developments with pedestrian-oriented uses located on the ground floor and parking on upper levels; ensure AT guidelines are fully addressed. - 4.
 Structures may be constructed below grade with roofs serving as vegetated areas or plazas.